Maria Kalesnikava: Conditions of imprisonment

-Kept in solitary confinement, she's reportedly subjected to inhumane conditions: deprivation of adequate food, lack of medical care and the destruction of letters from her loved ones in front of her.
-Her weight is said to have dropped to 45 kg.
+Kept in solitary confinement, she was reportedly subjected to inhumane conditions: deprivation of adequate food, lack of medical care and the destruction of letters from her loved ones in front of her.
+Her weight was said to have dropped to 45 kg.

 Reactions to Kalesnikava arrest

 Human rights activists and international community condemn Kalesnikava's sentence, the case is unanimously considered to be fabricated.
 The sentence is repressive and made as Lukashenko's political revenge.